rtocastro/thistooshallpassword/README.md

 ## Description

 Just a very basic password generator.
-You "click" the Generate button and you'll be first asked to select how many characters you want you password to be and from there confirm all the choices to build a strong password.
+You "click" the Generate button and you'll be first asked to select how many characters you want your password to be and from there confirm all the choices to build a strong password.

 ## Table of Contents